Photography, Art Direction, Web Design and Development

 Greene King is the UK's largest pub retailer and brewer, who own over 2,000 pubs, restaurants, and hotels across the UK.

-Due to increased work coming through their studio they needed additional freelancers, so I agreed to a 1-month contract (which ended up lasting 3 and a half years)
+Due to increased work coming through their studio they needed additional freelancers, so I agreed to a 1-month contract (which ended up lasting over 3 years).

 I worked as a digital designer working on a variety of digital campaigns & platforms including web, email, and social media, across 5 different pub, restaurant & hotel brands.